 It's nice to meet you.

 Center City is our community commons.
-Read Charlotte Center City Partners statement regarding the recent demonstrations here.
+Read Charlotte Center City Partners committment to anti-racism here.

 The South End Municipal Services District is administered by Charlotte Center City Partners, by an annual contract with the City of Charlotte.